mario-dammann/css-grid/README.md

 ### Breakpoints

 The default grid includes the following breakpoints.
-You may change (renamd, remove, add) breakpoints by adjusting the **$grid-breakpoints** sass map.
+You may change (rename, remove, add) breakpoints by editing the **$grid-breakpoints** sass map.
 | Breakpoint         | min-width                                                                                          |
 |------------------|-----------------------------------------------------------------------------------------------------|
 | XS | >= 480px                  |